iley-power/democracy-how/README.md

 What can an individual do to avoid anarchy and consequent violence?
 Enlist in organizations that influence local politics.
 Don’t count on someone else to be a politician.
 Resist violent organizations and promote democratic rule on all levels of government and society.

+=Evolution of human psychology=
+To understand why a society follows certain political trends, it is important to understand how human population evolved with time.
+We can’t deny the fact that major wars and conquests affected the structure of our society: some large groups of people were virtually eliminated, whereas other groups became more numerous.
+Examples would be numerous genocides that even now continue to happen every ten years.
+Consequently, individuals from societies with certain morals and knowledge became more prevalent.
+A trait such as violence played a major role.
+Societies that considered extermination and enslavement as legitimate tools, thrived in conquered land.
+Societies that could organize in large groups and follow leaders were able to amass large armies, acquire new technologies and take over other societies.
+It is easy to see then why humans are so violent: there was a selection toward this direction.
+Societies with individuals that were not violent enough were exterminated by societies with a more violent individuals.
+It is also important to note that winning a war does not necessarily lead to a state where the winning society grows in population.
+Sometimes the enslaved side is deemed important for the economy and its members are allowed to reproduce.
+The outcome of such a policy is that the winner may end up ruling a large population, but the losing population is able to produce more children and is more numerous than the winner.

 =Stages of Democratization (Evolution of Democracy)=